coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/corechaindb-network-on-kubernetes.rst

 Single Site: Single Azure Kubernetes Cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For the deployment of a BigchainDB network under a single cluster, we need to replicate the :doc:`deployment steps for each node <node-on-kubernetes>` N number of times, N being the number of participants in the network.
+For the deployment of a corechaindb network under a single cluster, we need to replicate the :doc:`deployment steps for each node <node-on-kubernetes>` N number of times, N being the number of participants in the network.

-In our Kubernetes deployment template for a single BigchainDB node, we covered the basic configurations settings :ref:`here <how-to-configure-a-corechaindb-node>`.
+In our Kubernetes deployment template for a single corechaindb node, we covered the basic configurations settings :ref:`here <how-to-configure-a-corechaindb-node>`.

 Since, we index the ConfigMap and Secret Keys for the single site deployment, we need to update